gvoze32/pianoblox/README.md

 ### Important Note for macOS Users

-You need to grant permissions in System Settings > Privacy & Security for Input Monitoring.
+You need to grant permissions in System Settings > Privacy & Security for:
-This allows Pianoblox to send keystrokes to virtual piano applications.
+- **Input Monitoring**: Allows Pianoblox to send keystrokes to virtual piano applications
+- **Accessibility**: Allows Pianoblox to interact with other applications

+Both permissions need to be granted for:
+- Terminal application
+- Pianoblox application

+After granting permissions, you may need to restart both applications.

 ## Troubleshooting Installation